Dr Tom Jenkins MBChB MRCP PhD

 Tel: +44 (0) 114 22 22261

-I find teaching one of the most enjoyable parts of my job and I give regular lectures and clinical demonstrations to medical students, nurses, newly qualified doctors, psychiatrists and dentists.
-The lectures cover a wide range of aspects of clinical neurology, from the features of diseases such as MND, multiple sclerosis and other neurological disorders, through to the neuroanatomical basis of emotions.
+In addition to the Clinical Neurology MSc, I give lectures, seminars and clinical demonstrations on a 1-2 weekly basis to pre-clinical and clinical medical and dental students, nurses, junior doctors, medical registrars, psychiatrists, physiotherapists, engineers, hospice staff, and university alumni.
+The lectures cover a wide range of aspects of clinical neurology, from the features of neuromuscular diseases in which I specialise, through to more diverse neurological topics, such as the neuroanatomical basis of emotions.